pepegar/courses-and-presentations/slides-md/presentations/tla/tla-intro.md

 - Lists are delimited by `<<` and `>>` and comma separated.
 - Sets are enclosed by `{` and `}`, and comma separated.
 - Dictionaries are enclosed by `[` and `]`, and are comma separated.
 Keys and values are mapped via `|->`.
 - Functions are functions in the mathematical way, mapping between a domain set and a codomain set.
-The closest to functions in other languages are procedures.
+The closest to functions in  other languages are operators.
 - We create processes to denote independent processes in our system.

 # Quick intro to PlusCal

 Let's demo it!

-Let's create a model for a simple system: a counter.
+Let's create a model for a simple system: A wire transfer with overdraft protection.

-Open **`pluscal.tla`**.
+Open **`overdraft.tla`**.

 # Quick intro to Pluscal